 global using directives are added for projects that use one of the following SDKs:

-global using directive is added for each namespaces in a set of default namespaces that's based on the project's SDK.
+global using directive is added for each namespace in a set of default namespaces that are based on the project's SDK.
 These default namespaces are shown in the following table.

 |Microsoft.NET.Sdk.WindowsDesktop (Windows Forms)||Microsoft.NET.Sdk namespaces